 - Critical Thinking:

-- What insect or arthropod to talk about?
+- O What insect or arthropod to talk about?

-- How to acquire one of the chosen creatures?
+- o How to acquire one of the chosen creatures?

-- How does the chosen creature impact humans?
+- o How does the chosen creature impact humans?

-- What problems do humans face because of these creatures?
+- o What problems do humans face because of these creatures?

-- What problems do these creatures face because of humans?
+- o What problems do these creatures face because of humans?

 - Self-Motivation

 - Observation, acquisition and preservation of accompanying insect or arthropod specimen

 - Creation of talk structure

 - o Creation of accompanying illustrations (images, posters, PowerPoints, etc.)

 - Learning to Learn

 - Researching specific topics

 - Understanding connections within material covered in talk

-- o Learning the scientific classification of the chosen insect or arthropod
+- Learning the scientific classification of the chosen insect or arthropod

 - Planning/Organizing

-- o Structuring a public talk
+- Structuring a public talk

-- Creating an outline
+- o Creating an outline

 - Being able to work within time constraints

 - Inclusion of all required elements (specimen and talk)

 - Communication

 - Effectively convey ideas or concepts to others via public speaking

-Pursuant to 7 CFR § 15.3, the University of Arkansas System Division of Agriculture offers all its Extension and Research programs and services (including employment) without regard to race, color, sex, national origin, religion, age, disability, marital or veteran status, genetic information, sexual preference, pregnancy or any other legally protected status, and is an equal opportunity institution.
+The University of Arkansas System Division of Agriculture offers all its Extension and Research programs and services without regard to race, color, sex, gender identity, sexual orientation, national origin, religion, age, disability, marital or veteran status, genetic information, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.